 A great deal of the functionality of analytics systems resides in the analytics middleware tools.
 Data solutions for analytics are all about aggregation of large amounts of data.
 Support for various kinds of advance analytics, such as "cubes" (explained below) is useful, as are data compression and advanced indexing.
 Data usually comes into these systems via a nightly batch process, so fast response times on writes is not that important.

 Answering these three fundamental questions of data warehousing are, in the current market, five different major types of database systems.
 These systems span decades of software development.
 Of course, many real-life big database systems are actually hybrids of more than one of the five types below, but I will list examples by their primary categories.

-you choose PostgreSQL, MySQL, Oracle, or SQL Server, all bring significant maturity, flexibility, and a large number of third-party and vendor tools.
+If you only have a dozen to a few hundred gigabytes of data, standard mainstream relational databases are still probably the way to go.
+Whether you choose PostgreSQL, MySQL, Oracle, or SQL Server, all bring significant maturity, flexibility, and a large number of third-party and vendor tools.
 Perhaps more importantly, technical staff will already be familiar with them.

 I helped a small retail chain deploy an analytics data warehouse for their inventory management system.
 Originally we were talking about doing it on a proprietary big database system, but once we did some tests we discovered that the maximum size of the data warehouse was going to be 350GB.
 Given that, we decided to keep them on mainstream open source PostgreSQL and save them some money and time.

 Standard relational databases do not excel at any of the tasks of archiving, data mining, or analytics.
 However, they can do all of those tasks.
 So if your data warehousing problem is relatively small or not response-time-critical, then they are the way to go.